team113sanger/dermatlas_copy_number_nf/README.md

 ## Introduction

-dermatlas_copy_number_nf is a bioinfromatics pipeline written in nextflow for performing copy-number alteration (CNA) analysis on cohorts of tumors within the Dermatlas project.
+dermatlas_copy_number_nf is a bioinfromatics pipeline written in [Nextflow](http://www.nextflow.io) for performing copy-number alteration (CNA) analysis on cohorts of tumors within the Dermatlas project.

 ## Pipeline summary

-In brief, the pipeline takes a cohort of samples that have been ingested and preprocessed and:
+In brief, the pipeline takes a cohort of samples that have been ingested and preprocessed by the Dermatlas pipeline and:
 - Links cohort sample metadata to sample bamfiles and links pairs for each tumor/normal sample.
 - Runs ASCAT on each tumor-normal pair, outputting segment calls.
 - Collates summary statistics for the ASCAT runs and removes those samples below a threshold Goodness-of-Fit level